Dragon Shrine

 Undead, what have you heard from that dragon?
 That thing is an imposter, a false god.
 Don’t be deceived.

 We can find a Petrified Egg in the same area as the Ancient Dragon.
 Magerold can feel power flow into him if given the fossil, inferring it to be a dragon egg.
 This suspicion proves correct since he can then direct that power into us as part of the Dragon Remnants covenant.
 True to its name, this “Glimpse of the Archdragons” (古竜の片鱗) grants us an “archdragon eye” (古竜の瞳) to realize becoming archdragons ourselves.
-Through stones similarly infused with that draconic power, we can initiate our body’s transformation into a stone-scaled beast, and if we want to improve that power, we need only infuse more power from scales of more dragons, which we can collect by performing duels to the death with other scale owners who respond to our the summon sign our dragon eye projects.
+Through stones similarly infused with that draconic power, we can initiate our body’s transformation into a stone-scaled beast.
+And if we want to improve that power, we need only infuse more power from scales of more dragons, which we can collect by performing duels to the death with other scale owners who respond to the summon sign our dragon eye projects.
 All of this is consistent with the Path of the Dragon covenant from DS1, only difference being that an actual living stone archdragon was responsible for infusing the power in that game.

 Large egg that turned to stone.
 There probably isn’t anything to hatch from it.